Convictions, prison time: A look at college admissions scam – KION546

 WHAT HAVE THE PUNISHMENTS BEEN?

-The longest sentence in the case so far has gone to Gordon Ernst, the former Georgetown University tennis coach who once coached former President Barack Obama’s family.
+Before Singer’s sentence, the longest sentence in the case had gone to Gordon Ernst, the former Georgetown University tennis coach who once coached former President Barack Obama’s family.
 He was sentenced in July to 2 1/2 years in prison for pocketing more than $3 million in bribes in exchange for helping parents cheat their kids’ way into the school.

 Jorge Salcedo, a former University of California, Los Angeles, men’s soccer coach, was sentenced to eight months behind bars for accepting $200,000 in bribes to designate applicants as athletic recruits.
 Michael Center, a former men’s tennis coach at the University of Texas at Austin, was sentenced to six months in prison for taking a $100,000 bribe